bitifet/pasar/README.md

 Promise Aware Smart API Rest builder.

-Let's to easily build Express routers with an Smart API REST facilites.
+Let's to easily build Express routers with an Smart API REST capabilities.

 <a name="features"></a>Features:
 --------------------------------